cockroachdb/docs/v2.2/architecture/transaction-layer.md

 ### Transaction records

-To track the status of a transaction's execution, we write TxnRecords...
+To track the status of a transaction's execution, we write a value called a transaction record to our key-value store.
+This lets any transaction check the status of any other transaction, which is important for handling concurrency.

-When TxnCoordSender begins transaction, it chooses where the txn record will live so it can include reference to it in all write intents––even though the record will likely not exist until the end of the transaction––this location will always be the same range as the first key in the transaction.
+When a `TxnCoordSender` begins transaction, it determines where to write the transaction record (this location will always be the same range as the first key in the transaction), and then includes a reference to the transaction record in all of its write intents.

-These records are written either when the transaction commits or when the TxnCoordSender sends its first heartbeat (whichever happens first).

-When a transaction starts, `TxnCoordSender` writes a transaction record to the range containing the first key modified in the transaction.
-As mentioned above, the transaction record provides the system with a source of truth about the status of a transaction.

-The transaction record expresses one of the following dispositions of a transaction:
+However, the transaction record itself isn't created until one of the following conditions occur:

+- The write operation commits
+- The `TxnCoordSender` heartbeats the transaction
+- An operation forces the transaction to abort

+Given this mechanism, the transaction record uses the following states:

 - `PENDING`: Indicates that the write intent's transaction is still in progress.
-- `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
+- `COMMITTED`: Once a transaction has completed, this status indicates that write intents can be treated as committed values.
-- `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.
-- _TxnRecord DNE_: Becuse TxnRecord doesn't necessarily exist when writes occur, contending transactions look at the write intent's timestamp to asses whether or not the transaction is recent enough.
+- `ABORTED`: Indicates that the transaction was aborted and its values should be discarded.
+- _Record does not exist_: Because records might not have been written yet, a missing record require the contending transaction to look at the write intent's timestamp.
+If it was created within the last two seconds, the transaction is treated as if it's `PENDING`, otherwise the transaction is considered `ABORTED`.

 The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.